larvata/ExileExcel/Readme.md

 This project is based on [.NET NPOI][0].

-Please chekout branch dotnet20-with-LinqBridge when you are using .NET 2.0
+Please chekout branch dotnet20-with-LinqBridge if you are using .NET 2.0

 ```
 git checkout dotnet20-with-LinqBridge